 Siobhan Hodgetts-Still believes it’s vital for players and fans alike to speak openly and honestly about mental health.

-For Hodgetts-Still, it’s a subject close to her heart, and she believes awareness is key to showing that it’s okay to have off days.
+World Mental Health Day was marked on Friday, October 10, and Hodgetts-Still says the topic is close to her heart and believes raising awareness is key to showing that it’s okay to have off days.

 “I think it’s about raising awareness,” said the head coach.
 “It’s okay not to be okay, and it’s okay to have sad days or days when you don’t feel like getting out of bed.